List of A Different World characters: Dwayne Wayne

 Dwayne Wayne is a mathematics major at Hillman.
 A native of Brooklyn, he achieved a perfect score on the math portion of the SAT.
 He is best recognized by his flip up sunglasses and is known for making unsuccessful advances on numerous women throughout his freshman year.
 He had a crush on Denise and unsuccessfully ran for the title of "Miss Hillman" at her urging to highlight the sexism of the pageant.
 His best friend/roommate is Ron Johnson.
 Although he dated several women across the series, he was most involved in an on-again-off-again relationship with Whitley Gilbert.
 After working at a summer internship for Kinishewa Electronics in Japan, he began a relationship with Kinu Owens.
 However, he broke up with her once he realized he was still in love with Whitley.
 He graduated from Hillman as valedictorian of Class of 1991 and engaged to Whitley.
 He became a mathematics professor at Hillman but his engagement with Whitley was broken off when he almost cheated on her.
 However, during her relationship with Byron Douglas III, the two slept together and he interrupted Whitley and Byron's wedding ceremony to declare his love for her.
 Whitley left Byron at the altar for Dwayne and the two quickly married.
 They honeymooned in Los Angeles, which coincided with the 1992 riots following the verdict in the Rodney King trial.
 At the end of the series, Whitley became pregnant with their first child and he designed a new video game for Kinishewa with Ron.
 The couple decided to move to Japan for his work.
-In a reunion special, it was revealed that while at Kinishewa, Dwayne invented the flip cell phone, inspired by his flip glasses.